Перейти к основному содержимому

 Insofar as we are speaking about decisions of the highest agency of church governance, it is also possible that these reflect state political interests and trends to a certain degree.
 As is well known, preserving the people and their way of life is one of the declared internal political priorities of the Russian government, so the synod is reflecting this in its decisions.

 Yet another possible reason might be seen in that over the last 15 years, i.e. the incumbency of Patriarch Kirill, the Russian Orthodox Church has seen significant administrative changes and many new dioceses have appeared — the internal geography of the ROC has changed significantly, and external diocesan geography has changed, too.
 And, of course, questions arise: What are these new dioceses as a whole?
 How do they recognise themselves?
-Who belongs to these parishes and how do we know?
+Who belongs to these parishes and how do we know these people?
 Moreover, we are speaking not only of dioceses on the territory of the Russian Federation, but of those abroad, too.
 As you see, the reasons for this new attention to laypeople may indeed be many and varied.

 — And the rhetoric in terms of how these questions are put is unusual.
 It’s unusual, for instance, to use the word “ministry” in reference to laypeople.
 With reference to bishops, priests, and deacons — sure.
 But laypeople aren’t usually said to “minister”.
-They are supposed to attain to a pious way of life, care for church property, pay tithes, etc. But suddenly we see the question of laypeople’s “ministry” popping up.
+They are supposed to attain to a pious way of life, care for church property, donate, etc. But suddenly we see the question of laypeople’s “ministry” popping up.
 Am I seeing something that isn’t there or am I correct here?
 And how do you see laypeople’s ministry in the church?

 Given the break in church tradition which occurred during the Soviet era, it’s not entirely clear what “living tie” means, how it looks, or what it consists of, at this point.
 Even those very few things which are specified in the Constitution don’t generally occur — nor are they very realistic in our contemporary experience of either church or society.
 Various pre-revolutionary stereotypes are still at work here, stereotypes from the Constantinian era of the church’s history, when the church still performed many functions which are now performed by the state.
 We really need to take a new look at these stereotypes, because the positions of both the church and the faithful Christian within society are now quite different than they were before the Revolution.
-And, incidentally, there were some very purposeful correctives to the decision regarding parishioners being recorded in parish records that you were speaking of at the beginning of this interview.
+And it’s no coincidence that there were some very purposeful correctives to the decision regarding parishioners being recorded in parish records that you were speaking of at the beginning of this interview.
 The correctives state that a person can be tied to a parish only in rural regions, but not in cities.
 This decision was motivated by the concern that faithful Christians living close to their rural home parish church would begin to financially support a parish further from their home if another priest in the region became more appealing to them.
 The decision was motivated by purely practical goals, and for this reason it doesn’t work.

-At the same time, the topic of laypeople’s ministry in the Church was an incredibly important topic as pertains to Orthodox church worship and practice in the 19th and 20th centuries — both domestically and abroad.
+At the same time, the topic of laypeople’s ministry in the Church was an incredibly important topic as pertains to Orthodox theology and practice in the 19th and 20th centuries — both domestically and abroad.
 And it’s a very relevant topic for today, too.
 From both a theological and a pastoral perspective, Fr Sergij Bulgakov, Fr Nikolay Afanasiev, and Fr Alexander Schmemann thought deeply on the issue of the people of God and church ministry, as did Russian religious philosophers A. Khomyakov, V. Soloviev, N. Berdyaev, and Fr Vasilij Zenkovskij.
 And we mustn’t forget the contribution of Russian canonical theologians and, of course, the new martyrs of the 20th c., whose experience is so incredibly important for us.

 In terms of modern theologians and church activists, Fr Georgy Kochetkov has developed these themes to the largest degree — both in terms of ecclesiology and in terms of practice.
 This is a strong current in the Russian church over the last two hundred years, and it seems that a leading personality who knows his Orthodox theology and church history is behind this new and direct expression of the question regarding the “ministry of laypeople”.
 Clearly our church leadership also feels the gap that obtains from lack of lay participation in church life and inadequate responsibility for the church amongst its lay members.

 The distance between clerics and laypeople cuts against the church in two directions at once.
 First, it means that clerics need not “give the reason for their hope” to anyone other than those among their number; secondly, it means that laypeople feel they have absolutely no responsibility.
 As well-known churchman and theologian Fr Vitalij Borovoj said, “a parishioner is a person who comes…and then goes”.* And, therefore, we don’t know who parishioners are, these days.
 Is it all the baptised, Orthodox citizens of the Russian Federation?
 Is it those who come to church and at least sometimes have the need to pray to God, and perhaps even repent of their sins?
-Or is it those laypeople who, although they hold no church office, are nevertheless friendly and have trusting personal and business relationships with bishops, priests, rural deans, etc?
+Or is it those laypeople who, although they hold no church office, are nevertheless friendly and have trusting personal and business relationships with bishops, priests, deans, etc.?
 And how shall we refer to those “laypeople” who share with the Church and all her people the fullness of life and bear full responsibility for it despite all the vicissitudes of life in society?
 Are all these cases really to be called by a single name?
 After all, there are gradations of ministry amongst the clergy: deacons, priests and bishops all have different ministries; monastic service differs from non-monastic service.
 I think that the service of laypeople should also be distinguished according to God’s callings, in terms of both content and responsibility.
 But we need to learn to recognise these callings and their content as ecclesial.
 If we do this, our church will be spiritually enriched.
 It’s hardly coincidental that the well-known Roman Catholic researcher of Orthodox tradition, Robert Taft, comments on the ministry of laypeople by saying “laypeople are the church”.

 We might do well to remember that in ancient times those who had only the external trappings of church about them were called, with slight disregard, “laypeople” — those who were baptised, sometimes went to church, participated in some of the rites, yet for the most part lived in the world and by the rules of the world.
 Are we talking about that when we say “laypeople”?
 True, even members of the clergy live in the world these days, whether bishops or priests…and I’ll even risk saying that they have greater dependence about the laws of this world that simple laypeople.